EBZebra/docs/edge/source/guide/printingGuide.md

 		deviceAddress: '00:03:7A:4C:F2:DB'
 		...

-NOTE: When pairing with a Bluetooth device for the first time, a prompt might appear for a pairing PIN.
+**NOTE**: When pairing with a Bluetooth device for the first time, a prompt might appear for a pairing PIN.
 Commonly used PINs: 0000, 1111 and 1234.
 Check the printer manufacturer's specifications.

 ###Finding via Wi-Fi
-Printing via Wi-Fi is supported for Android and Windows Mobile apps.
+Printing via Wi-Fi is supported for Android and Windows Mobile/CE apps.
 For Wi-Fi printer searching, the `deviceAddress` and `devicePort` parameters can be used to quickly identify known devices:

 Sample JavaScript code: